How to Fight Police Radio Encryption in Your Community

 Additional Resources

-- ACLU: Contact your state chapter about police transparency issues
+- ACLU — contact your state chapter about police transparency issues

-- First Amendment Coalition: Legal resources and advocacy support
+- First Amendment Coalition — legal resources and advocacy support

-- Broadcastify: Scanner streaming platform, community forums
+- Broadcastify — scanner streaming platform with community forums

 Contact Your Representatives